 - Personal data obtained from third parties.

-- The Company only collects, processes, and holds personal data for the specific purposes set out in our Data Register. (or for other purposes expressly permitted by the GDPR).
+- The Company only collects, processes, and holds personal data for the specific purposes set out in our Data Register. (or for other purposes expressly permitted by the Data Protection Law).

 Adequate, Relevant, and Limited Data Processing

-The Company will only collect and process personal data for and to the extent necessary for the specific purpose or purposes of which data subjects have been informed (or will be informed) as under Part 5, above, and as set out in in our Data Register, below.
+The Company will only collect and process personal data for and to the extent necessary for the specific purpose or purposes of which data subjects have been informed.

 Accuracy of Data and Keeping Data Up-to-Date

 The Company shall ensure that all personal data collected, processed, and held by it is kept accurate and up-to-date.
-This includes, but is not limited to, the rectification of personal data at the request of a data subject, as set out in Part 14, below.
+This includes, but is not limited to, the rectification of personal data at the request of a data subject.

 The accuracy of personal data shall be checked when it is collected and at yearly intervals thereafter.
 If any personal data is found to be inaccurate or out-of-date, all reasonable steps will be taken without delay to amend or erase that data, as appropriate.